brugr9/brugr9.github.io/index.md

 * <a href="https://youtu.be/FbmcLNf7JQM" target="_blank">Screencast</a> on YouTube
 * <a href="https://www.tpf.philhum.unibe.ch/portfolio/RiggedBodyAnimation" target="_blank">*Rigged Body Animation in Unity®*</a>, In: Online-Portfolio of Technology Platform for Research TPF, Faculty of Human Sciences, University of Bern

+---

-# 4. Unreal Content for Dream-like VR
+# 4. UE4 Content for Dream-like VR

 ![Virtual Twin of the Dream Simulation Lab in Unreal Editor.](TeaserDreamSimLab.jpg "Virtual Twin of the Dream Simulation Lab in Unreal Editor.")
 <p><em>Fig. 4.1.: Virtual Twin of the Dream Simulation Lab in Unreal Editor.</em></p>